MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 ## Install and launch the Azure migration extension for Azure Data Studio

 Follow these steps to install the migration extension.
+If Azure migration extension is already installed, you can skip these steps.

 1. Open the extensions manager in Azure Data Studio.